 Before we go into how to shrink lipomas, first let’s take a look at some of the reasons your dog gets them in the first place.

-What Causes Fatty Tumors In Dogs?
+What Causes Lipomas In Dogs?

-Toxins and fat get trapped and walled off by the body’s immune system as it pushes contaminants to the outside in an effort to protect and sustain internal organ function.
+Toxins and fat get trapped and walled off by the body’s immune system as it pushes contaminants to the outside.
+This is the body’s attempt to protect and sustain internal organ function.

-- Water contaminates like chlorine and fluoride
+- Water contaminants like chlorine and fluoride

 - Heavy metals